 Do crossovers need repairs or upgrades?
 Rarely.
 The crossover divides the electrical energy by frequency and sends it to the proper woofer, mid-range, tweeter, etc. It usually consists of resistors, inductors and capacitors.
 Unless over-driven, resistors and inductors stay the same for decades.
 Film capacitors also have a very long life-expectancy.
 The less expensive electrolytic capacitors can shift in size (capacity value) and in peak voltage blocking ability when not used for a period of years.
 They tend to fail catastrophically if they are subjected to too high an input.
 Luckily, usually the capacitor becomes open and nothing else fails.
 It is possible to replace old electrolytic capacitors with modern film capacitors and eliminate the worry of failures.

-At Ohm, we offer a full check-out service on all our models – new and old – for a flat $40/pair, plus shipping and handling.
-In addition, that $40 will be applied to any work required.
+At Ohm, we offer a full check-out service on all our models – new and old – for a flat $60/pair, plus shipping and handling.
+In addition, that $60 will be applied to any work required.
 We also support older models bought on second hand.
-Those can be sent directly to Ohm for this service and get a 20% discount on any repairs or upgrades needed.
+Those can be sent directly to Ohm for any repairs or upgrades needed.
 We do not offer surround replacement kits as we want to check out the repaired driver and know every Ohm sounds as it should.
 Our speakers are our sales staff.

 Subscribe to Ohm News & Views to get the latest posts in your inbox